RaymondCM/topic_store/docs/README.md

 ![CI](https://github.com/RaymondKirk/topic_store/workflows/Topic%20Store/badge.svg?branch=master)
 [![PyPi](http://badge.fury.io/py/topic-store.svg)](https://pypi.org/project/topic-store/)

-ROS package used for serialising common ROS messages to a database or filesystem.
+Topic Store is a ROS package for storing ROS messages to a database or filesystem.

+Unlike ROS bags Topic Store adds flexibility by serialising all messages into a data hierarchy that's easily searchable with database queries and allows for remote storage.

+You can also use Topic Store as a standalone python package to read and write data without a ROS installation!

 # Installation
 ### ROS